Confessions of a Broken Heart (Daughter to Father): Music video

-Two screenshots of the music video, in which we see Lohan and her sister Aliana at the latter's room, listening to their parents arguing and fighting in the living room of their home.
+Two screenshots of the music video, showing Lohan and her sister Aliana in the latter's bedroom, listening to their parents argue in the living room.

-The music video for "Confessions of a Broken Heart (Daughter to Father)" was directed by Lohan in Chelsea, Manhattan, on September 28 and 29.
+The music video for "Confessions of a Broken Heart (Daughter to Father)" was directed by Lohan in Chelsea, Manhattan, on September 28 and 29, 2005.
 It references her father's alcoholism and alleged domestic abuse.
 Tommy Mottola, head of Casablanca Records, encouraged Lohan to take the role of director: "'No one knows this song better than you, no one knows this situation better than you.'
-It's a lot to take on, but I told her she's ready, and we'll give her all the support she needs".
+It's a lot to take on, but I told her she's ready, and we'll give her all the support she needs."
 Lohan said that the video's storefront setting was chosen because, in her words, "my life is on display".
 Lohan also wanted to break a mirror during the bathroom scenes, but settled on cracking it.
-Assistant director Jeb Bryan said to Lohan, "This is real glass, Lindsay.
+Assistant director Jeb Bryan said to Lohan: "This is real glass, Lindsay.
 We weren't prepared for you to break these things. [...]
 Do you want this slow motion?
 Regular frame will make it more violent."
 She responded, "I don't want it to be too pretty".
-The music video was first aired on MTV's Making the Video, and later released to iTunes Store on October 25, 2005.
+The music video first aired on MTV's Making the Video, and was later released to the iTunes Store on October 25, 2005.

 Synopsis

-In the music video, Lohan hides in the bathroom and prays a rosary as her parents, Michael and Dina (played by Drake Andrew and Victoria Hay, respectively), argue and fight in the living room.
-Her sister, Aliana (who plays herself, according to Lohan), goes to her bedroom after coming home from ballet class, breaks into tears, saying a rosary.
-The three rooms are shown behind a department store window, outside which a crowd of observers form.
-At the end of the video, Lohan stands behind the glass and photographs of memories fly up onto it, from which she breaks out.
+In the music video, Lohan hides in the bathroom and prays the rosary as her parents, Michael and Dina (played by Drake Andrew and Victoria Hay, respectively), argue and fight in the living room.
+Her sister, Aliana (who plays herself), goes to her bedroom after coming home from ballet class, breaks into tears, and also prays the rosary.
+The three rooms are shown behind a department store window, outside of which a crowd of observers forms.
+At the end of the video, Lohan stands behind the glass as photographs of memories fly up onto it, which she then shatters to break out.

 Reception

-The music video received widespread critical acclaim, with some calling it one of the greatest heartbreaking music videos of all time.
-When reviewing the video, VH1 stated that "“Daddy issues” is an understatement when it comes to this melodramatic—and we admit, effective—clip."
-As a response to the music video, Lohan's father wrote a letter to the New York Daily News, saying, "while I always considered and expressed how truly blessed Lindsay, as well as my other children are, I never realized how blessed I am to have a daughter as amazing as Lindsay.
+When reviewing the video, VH1 stated that "'Daddy issues' is an understatement when it comes to this melodramatic—and we admit, effective—clip."
+As a response to the music video, Lohan's father wrote a letter to the New York Daily News, saying: "While I always considered and expressed how truly blessed Lindsay, as well as my other children are, I never realized how blessed I am to have a daughter as amazing as Lindsay.
 Hold onto my shirt honey, soon enough you'll be able to hold on to me!"